What Is Keratoconus?

 This rare eye condition affects 1 out of every 2,000 people.
 It typically begins in the teenage years and early 20s, with vision deteriorating over a period of about 10 to 20 years.
 It’s common for people with this disease to see prescription changes with each eye exam.

 Keratoconus often runs in families, so if you or your children are at risk or are experiencing any of the symptoms mentioned below, contact 20/20 Eye Care for an eye exam.
-Keratoconus can only be diagnosed through a thorough eye exam, where Melania Napolitano, O.D. will examine your cornea and measure its curvature.
+Keratoconus can only be diagnosed through a thorough eye exam, where Dr. Melania and Dr. Maria will examine your cornea and measure its curvature.